onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ONAP Ready
 ^^^^^^^^^^^^^^^^^^^^^^

-ONAP is the “brain” providing the lifecycle management and control of software-centric network resources, infrastructure and services.
+ONAP is the "brain" providing the lifecycle management and control of software-centric network resources, infrastructure and services.
 ONAP is critical in achieving the objectives to increase the value of the Network Cloud to customers by rapidly on-boarding new services,